Posted on

 - Title VII of the Civil Rights Act of 1964, which forbids employers from discriminating against you because of your pregnancy,

-- Pregnancy Discrimination Act, which changed Title VII to cover pregnant women,
+- Pregnancy Discrimination Act of 1978, which changed Title VII to cover pregnant women and covers workplaces with 15 or more employees,

 - Americans with Disabilities Act (ADA), which forbids employers from discriminating against you for a disability that is caused by your pregnancy or related medical conditions,